BestTimesToVisit.com Logo

 cultural

 Step back in time at this sacred Polynesian ceremonial site on Raiatea, a UNESCO World Heritage site.
-Feel the spiritual energy as you wander among the stone platforms and sacred stones, imagining the ancient rituals that took place here.
+Wander among the stone platforms and sacred stones, feeling the spiritual energy of this ancient meeting place where chiefs and priests once gathered.

 Savor a Traditional 'umu' Feast in Samoa